Andy Warhol: Commercial expansion (1957–1961)

-At a time when traditional artists did not buy the work of other artists, Warhol collected them.
+At a time when traditional artists rarely purchased the work of their peers, Warhol actively collected it.
 To survive, gallery artists typically did commercial work, such as window displays, and avoided using their real names because it was frowned upon.
 In contrast, Warhol gained recognition as a commercial artist, which caused tension with other artists.
+In 1960, Warhol purchased a Victorian townhouse at 1342 Lexington Avenue, now part of the Hardenbergh/Rhinelander Historic District, in the Carnegie Hill neighborhood of Manhattan.
+He used the house as both a residence and a studio, and his mother lived in the basement apartment.